UNH Study Away Eligibility Policy & Form

 - Students and accompanying faculty and/or staff must register their trip in the UNH International Travel Registry.

-- Students and accompanying faculty and/or staff, when visting a different country, should open their International SOS Assistance App and select "Share Location" to receive alerts and emergency communication about the new place.
+- Students and accompanying faculty and/or staff, when visiting a different country, should open their International SOS Assistance App and select "Share Location" to receive alerts and emergency communication about the new place.
 This should be done every 48 hours while traveling to keep your new location active.

 - Students should be registered with the U.S. Department of State.
 This can be done online at: https://step.state.gov/step/.